Enhanced Relaxed Physical Factorization preconditioner for coupled poromechanics: Numerical Results

 The use of incomplete Cholesky factorizations with a partial fill-in as inner preconditioners of SPD blocks is efficient in sequential computations, but can create concerns in parallel environments.
-Moreover, as it is well-known, it can prevent from obtaining an optimal weak scalability with respect to the mesh size $h$.
-For instance, this can be observed in Figure \ref{fig:CPMan10} and \ref{fig:CPMan20}, ERPF2 profiles.
-While with nested direct solvers the number of iterations is constant with $h$ (see also Table \ref{tab:ManMet2}), using incomplete Cholesky factorizations it is not.
-The scalability with $h$ can be restored by using scalable inner preconditioners, such as algebraic multigrid methods.
+Moreover, as it is well-known, it can prevent from obtaining an optimal weak scalability with respect to the mesh size $h$. {For instance, this can be observed in Figure \ref{fig:CPMan10} and \ref{fig:CPMan20}, ERPF2 profiles, where the number of iterations is not constant with $h$ by using incomplete Cholesky factorizations.} The scalability with $h$ can be restored by using scalable inner preconditioners, such as algebraic multigrid methods.
 The same analysis as Table \ref{tab:ManMet2} is here carried out by using the $\blkMat{M}_{\textsc{iii}}^{-1}$ variant.
 Table \ref{tab:ManMet2_AMG} provides the outer iteration counts by varying $\Delta t$ and $h$.
 As expected, the scalability with $h$ is much improved, since the number of iterations is quite stable between the progressive refinements.